Guide to Selecting a Franchise Lawyer

 Within the legal industry there are no fixed rules as to what qualifies a lawyer as a “franchise lawyer.”
 The quality and level of experience of each franchise lawyer varies depending on his or her own experience and his or her level of dedication to franchising.
 It’s important to select a lawyer that specializes in franchise law and that is actively involved in the franchise community.

-A franchise lawyer’s membership within recognized franchise-specific organizations is a helpful indicator when selecting a lawyer.
 Within the legal community, the American Bar Association Forum on Franchising is one of the most recognized and influential franchise-industry-specific forums for franchise lawyers.
-The ABA Forum on Franchising maintains active list-serves, conferences, and continuing education events dedicated to franchise law, and an attorney’s membership within the ABA Forum on Franchising should be a determinative factor to consider.
-Another factor to consider is whether or not the attorney is a member of the International Franchise Association (the “IFA”).
+The ABA Forum on Franchising maintains active list-serves, conferences, and continuing education events dedicated to franchise law, and an attorney’s membership within the ABA Forum on Franchising is an important factor to consider.
+Also consider is whether or not the attorney is a member of the International Franchise Association (the “IFA”).
 The IFA is the most recognized trade association for the franchise industry, and its membership includes franchisors and franchisor suppliers.
 An attorney’s membership in the IFA as a paid supplier member should be considered in evaluating the attorney’s commitment and dedication to franchising.

-The most common fee-structure model within the legal industry is hourly-based billing.
-However, within the franchise industry, many innovative franchise lawyers and franchise law firms have introduced fixed-fee billing.
-So, when hiring a franchise lawyer, evaluate their fee structure and ask if they offer fixed-fee or project-based billing.
+The most common fee structure model within the legal industry is hourly-based billing.
+However, within the franchise industry, many franchise lawyers and franchise law firms offer fixed-fee project based billing.
+We recommend fixed-fees over hourly fees for specialized projects like reviewing and negotiating franchise agreements and, FDD development.

 To learn about why we may be the perfect franchise lawyers for you and how we can help you grow your business, give us a call at (800) 976-4904 or contact us.